Fuechschen/dubbot/README.md

 2. Then start your bot (if its not already running) with ```pm2 start bot.js```
 3. Now run ```pm2 save``` to save the process.
 4. Finished!

-### Info

-Feel free to add features your own or to request them.
-If you are submiting a pull request, be sure it's only containing one or two commits.
-You can submit more pull request anytime.

-Since this project is still under developement, there are maybe some dependencies in package.json that are currently not needed.

 ### Credits